Code-with-jaycee/Python-for-data-Analysis-By-Wes-McKinney/README.md

 - Some MovieIDs do not correspond to a movie due to accidental duplicate entries and/or test entries
 - Movies are mostly entered by hand, so errors and inconsistencies may exist

+# Updated functions
+.rows was being replaced by .index ix() function became deprecated and was replaced by loc() or iloc()